 In research done by insurance agency CoverBuilder, it was revealed that most people who would buy a second home have not looked into the costs.
 This includes the issue of extra stamp duty, surcharges, and the overall management of handling the financial side of a home that is either a buy-to-let or even a holiday home.

 Based on the research, 1 in 8 people plan on buying a second property.
 Some 12% admitted that they are saving up to do this, even though the 3% extra stamp duty surcharge would be payable.

 When asked where they would like to buy the property, the results came back saying 16% in the South East, 15% in the South West, 10% in the North East, 12% in Scotland, and 9% in London.
 This is interesting because the property prices will differ significantly, especially for those looking to the South East and London.

-On the negative side the research also found that 21% of people no longer wanted to buy a second property.
-It was revealed that 64% of people who had decided against this gave the reasons being the string regulations and legal requirements that were in place, especially when choosing buy to let.
+On the negative side, the research also found that 21% of people no longer wanted to buy a second property.
+It was revealed that 64% of people who had decided against this gave the reasons being the string regulations and legal requirements that were in place, especially when choosing to buy to let.

-Looking at the results, it is obvious that while it may seem like a good investment at the time, the actual financial cost on top of buying the property was a stumbling block.
+Looking at the results, it is obvious that while it may seem like a good investment at the time, the actual financial cost of buying the property was a stumbling block.
 It also shows that research is important before making any investment, especially one that is as big as a second home.